/ Docs

 3. Collect context

-Runs automatically after step 2.
+In quick mode, runs automatically after step 2.
+In manual mode, run [CC] Collect Context from the master menu after describing the PR.
 Analyzes the changed files to detect relevant domains, reads project config files and standards documents, extracts inline annotations from the diff, and optionally queries MCP tools or RAG systems.

-The result is saved as a context file loaded by all reviewer agents.
+The result is saved as pr-context.yaml inside the session folder, loaded by all reviewer agents.

 4. Deep code review